J31NM/GrandPy_Bot/README.md

 The backend is written in Python
-All scripts have been checked with pylint for PEP8 compliance The webpage use Boostrap for responsivity
+All scripts have been checked with pylint for PEP8 compliance The webpage use Boostrap for responsiveness
 The index.html script has been validated by W3C